Your first visit to Kinver Edge and the Rock Houses

 Inside the restored Rock Houses you can soak up the atmosphere of these unusual homes that are cut straight into the rich red sandstone.
 One room is a huge cave, others are cosy cottages with furniture, windows and crackling fires.
 There are volunteer guides in the rooms ready to share stories and anecdotes of the families that lived here until as recently as the 1960s.
 If you're feeling hands-on you can have a go at rag-rugging, and there's an activity sheet and traditional toys to entertain the kids.

 You might even spot one of the lesser horseshoe bats that now call these caves home, roosting here throughout the winter months and sometimes hanging from the Rock House ceilings.
-The houses are fascinating for their unusual construction, and from the exposed rock of the empty houses you will be able to see how they are carved straight into the richly coloured sandstone, along with some historic graffiti.
+Also look out for the historic carved graffiti - but please don't add any more!

 Wandering into the gardens around the houses you’ll find a quaint heritage orchard and working allotments, and plenty of shady spots for a picnic or just to sit and enjoy the spring bulbs.

-Beyond is the wider countryside of Kinver Edge, where you can discover the buzz of wildlife on the heathland, enjoy the heady scent of gorse in spring and sweeping purple of heather in autumn.
+In the wider countryside of Kinver Edge you can discover the buzz of wildlife on the heathland, enjoy the heady scent of gorse in spring and sweeping purple of heather in autumn.
 This heathland area is really important for wildlife and is home to many rare species such as adders, tree pipits, cuckoos and all sorts of bees, butterflies and moths.